bloominstituteoftechnology/web-module-challenge-classes/README.md

 Find the file `index.js` and complete the tasks until all of your tests pass.
 You can use yesterday's work to help you.

+If you run into trouble while coding, fight the good fight for 20 minutes and then get on the help channel. __Remember to formulate your help request in a professional manner__ - like you would at work - by including error messages, screenshots, and any other pertinent information about the problem, as well as what kinds of things you tried already while attempting to solve it.

 ## Get Started

 <summary><strong>Using VSCode and the Command Line:</strong></summary>